-There are a couple lengthy level hikes in Montaña de Oro State Park.
+Montaña de Oro State Park has a couple lengthy level hikes.
 If you desire ocean views, you can’t do any better than the Bluff Trail.
-If you would rather hike up a canyon flanked by thousand foot-peaks along a creek that even has a small waterfall, the fitting trail is Islay Creek Trail.
+If you would rather hike up a canyon flanked by thousand foot peaks along a creek that even has a small waterfall, the fitting trail is Islay Creek Trail.
 The rolling 3-mile long dirt road has 300-feet of easy elevation change.
 Just before the trail ends at the eastern boundary of Montaña de Oro State Park, you will come across an abandoned barn that makes a good turn around point for a 6-mile round trip hike.

 The trail start at the bottom of Islay Creek Canyon, where the stream meets the sea at Spooner’s Cove.
 Looking across the mouth of the canyon, you’ll spot the park visitor center inside the old Spooner’s Ranch House.